Anatoly Dneprov (writer): Selected stories

-The Game
+"The Game"

-Dneprov's short story The Game (1961) presents a scenario, the Portuguese stadium, anticipating the later China brain and Chinese room thought experiments.
-It concerns a stadium of people who act as switches and memory cells implementing a program to translate a sentence of Portuguese, a language that none of them knows.
-The plot of the story goes as follows: All 1400 delegates of the Soviet Congress of Young Mathematicians willingly agree to take part in a "purely mathematical game" proposed by Professor Zarubin.
+Dneprov's short story "The Game" (1961) presents a scenario, the Portuguese stadium, anticipating the later China brain and Chinese room thought experiments.
+It concerns a stadium of people who act as switches and memory cells implementing a program to translate a sentence in Portuguese, a language that none of them know.
+The plot of the story goes as follows: all 1400 delegates of the Soviet Congress of Young Mathematicians willingly agree to take part in a "purely mathematical game" proposed by professor Zarubin.
 The game requires the execution of a certain set of rules given to the participants, who communicate with each other using sentences composed only of the words "zero" and "one".
-After several hours of playing the game, the participants have no idea of what is going on as they get progressively tired.
+After several hours of playing the game, the participants have no idea what is going on as they get progressively tired.
 One girl becomes too dizzy and leaves the game just before it ends.
-On the next day, Professor Zarubin reveals to everyone's excitement that the participants were simulating an existing 1961 Soviet computing machine named "Ural" that translated a sentence written in Portuguese "Os maiores resultados são produzidos por – pequenos mas contínuos esforços," a language that nobody from the participants understood, into the sentence in Russian "The greatest goals are achieved through minor but continuous ekkedt", a language that everyone from the participants understood.
+On the next day, Zarubin reveals to everyone's excitement that the participants were simulating an existing 1961 Soviet computing machine named "Ural" that translated a sentence written in Portuguese "Os maiores resultados são produzidos por – pequenos mas contínuos esforços," a language that nobody from the participants understood, into the sentence in Russian "The greatest goals are achieved through minor but continuous ekkedt", a language that everyone from the participants understood.
 It becomes clear that the last word, which should have been "efforts", is mistranslated due to the dizzy girl leaving the simulation.

 The philosophical argument developed by Dneprov is presented in the form of Socratic dialogue.
-Consequently, the main conclusion from the Portuguese stadium is contained in the final words of the main character Professor Zarubin: "I think our game gave us the right answer to the question `Can machines think?'
+Consequently, the main conclusion from the Portuguese stadium is contained in the final words of the main character, Professor Zarubin: "I think our game gave us the right answer to the question 'Can machines think?'
 We have proven that even the most perfect simulation of machine thinking is not the thinking process itself."

-The general structure of the proof constructed by Dneprov is the same as the one employed in the Chinese room argument: